Open index.html

 Every component reads its colors, type and spacing from CSS custom

 properties.
-To make a third theme, copy themes/rikiki.css,
+Want a third theme?
+Copy themes/rikiki.css,

 change the values, ship it.